petarov/shut-up-bird/README.md

 Create a new [Twitter application](https://apps.twitter.com/).
 The name shouldn't matter.

-Open the new Twitter app's `Permissions` page and make sure `Read, Write and Access direct messages` is selected, otherwise `shut-up-bird` will not be able to delete any tweets.
+Open the app's `Permissions` page and make sure `Read and Write` is selected, otherwise `shut-up-bird` will not be able to delete anything.

 Run without any parameters to initialize: